coddingtonbear/bicycle-dynamo-measurements/readme.rst

-Until now, I've been relying upon an `AXA HR Traction`_ coupled with a `Lightcharge`_ for producing DC power (via USB) while touring, but wanting to do a little more touring, I've began the process of upgrading to instead use a `Shimano Alfine Dynamo Hub (DH-S501)`_ coupled with a `B&M E-WERK`_.
+Until now, I've been relying upon an `AXA HR Traction`_ coupled with a `Lightcharge`_ for producing DC power (via USB) while touring, but wanting to do a little more touring, I've begun the process of upgrading to instead use a `Shimano Alfine Dynamo Hub (DH-S501)`_ coupled with a `B&M E-WERK`_.